Step-by-Step Tutorial on Pushing Files to GitHub via Ubuntu Terminal

 Go to your GitHub account and create a new repository.
 Follow the instructions on GitHub's website to set up the repository.

-Step 7: Add Remote Repository
+Step 8: Add Remote Repository

 In the terminal, link your local repository to the remote GitHub repository:

-Step 8: Push to GitHub
+Step 9: Push to GitHub

 Conclusion

 Congratulations!
 You've successfully pushed a file to GitHub using the Ubuntu terminal.
 This process is fundamental to collaborating with others and maintaining a well-organized version history of your projects.
-Remember, practice makes perfect, so don't hesitate to experiment and explore more advanced Git features as you become more comfortable.
+Remember that GitHub requires a Personal Access Token or SSH key for authentication rather than your account password, and that new repositories default to the main branch.
+Beyond that, practice makes perfect, so don't hesitate to experiment and explore more advanced Git features as you become more comfortable.